sav-che/TL-2/Authors/Boerlage, Jacob Gijsbert {std. Boerl.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 266](https://www.biodiversitylibrary.org/item/103859#page/276/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 266](https://www.biodiversitylibrary.org/page/33265463) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Boerlage, Jacob Gijsbert {std.
 Boerl.}|first entry]] for this author

 ### Author

 \* Boerlage, Jacob Gijsbert (1849-1900), Dutch botanist, born and educated at Uithoorn, studied natural sciences at the University of Leiden 1867, Dr. phil. ib.
 1875, natural history teacher 1876-1880 at the Teacher's seminary in Amsterdam and, subsequently at secondary schools in Dordrecht, curator and private lecturer at the Rijksherbarium Leiden 1881-1894, assistant director id.
-1894-1896, travelled to Java 1888; assistant director of the herbarium of the Buitenzorg (Bogor) gardens 1896, died on a trip to the Moluccas 1900. (*Boerl.*).
+1894-1896, travelled to Java 1888; assistant director of the herbarium of the Buitenzorg (Bogor) gardens 1896, died on a trip to the Moluccas 1900.
+**Abbreviated name**: *Boerl.*

 #### Herbarium and types